senbay666/senbay666/README.md

 - 👋 Hi, I’m @senbay666
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning c++ python
-- 📫 How to reach me telegram @senbay666CFG_bot
+- 📫 How to reach me in discord: vampire_survivor
-- ⚡ Fun fact: ima strongest player in minecraft

 <!---
 senbay666/senbay666 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.